Introduction to Oklahoma City, Oklahoma

 Oklahoma City, located in central Oklahoma, is the state capital and its largest city.
 The city was born when land was made available to homesteaders in 1889 and its population jumped to 10,000 in a single day.
 "OKC" became the state capital in 1910 and saw rapid growth in the 1920s when oil was discovered in the area.
 The oil industry has dominated the city's economy ever since.
 Among the inventions originating out of Oklahoma City are the parking meter and the traffic signal.

-Today, Oklahoma City is a steadily growing city of 525,0000, the nucleus of the cattle industry and a major distribution center for the state.
-Seven miles southeast of downtown OKC, Tinker Air Force Base is Oklahoma's largest emloyer and the world's largest aircraft repair facility.
+Today, Oklahoma City is the nucleus of the cattle industry and a major distribution center for the state.
+Seven miles southeast of downtown OKC, Tinker Air Force Base is Oklahoma's largest employer and the world's largest aircraft repair facility.
 There has been a billion dollar redevelopment program in recent years, seeing a major restoration of the Oklahoma City downtown area and other locations in the city.
 The Oklahoma City renovation has included the Bricktown Canal Landmark project, renovation of educational campuses, and many historical buildings.

 Oklahoma City Culture